fachat/cbm_ultipet/README.md

-# Ulti-PET R1.1
+# Ulti-PET

 Note: this is a part of a larger set of repositories, with [upet_family](https://github.com/fachat/upet_family) as the main repository.

 This is a re-incarnation of the Commodore PET computer(s) from the later 1970s.

 It is build on a PCB that fits into a C64-II case (with extra cutouts for connectors), and has only parts that can still be obtained new in 2024.
-The current version is 1.0A
+A 3D-printed case is also available specific for the Ulti-PET PCB.

 ![Picture of a Ulti-PET](images/cover.jpg)